%2F%2Fusers%2Fd047a334-485b-496f-88a8-48ea7132f42f%2Fratecard%2Frk.jpg&w=1200&q=75)

-Don't just take our word for it – here's what recent fishermen have to say about their trips with Captain Josh:
+Don't just take our word for it.
+Here's what some happy anglers have to say about fishing with Captain Josh:

 "Captain Josh Harris did a great job with our group.
 He put us on the fish and was very easy going all day.
 Communicaiton was perfect and we will definitely book another trip with him next year.
 Thanks again Captain Josh." - Aaron